chae1/TF-seq-matching/README.md

 ## TF-seq-matching
-Python script for the following works:
+Python script for the following procedures:
 * read Transcription Factor (TF) data files "1_sorted.csv" ~ "20_sorted.csv" and make a TF sequence database
 * read a promoter sequence "SIRT3_promoter.txt" and find all TF sequences and their positions in the promoter (fast string matching algorithm is used)
 * write matching results to "result.csv"